SauliusMon/Mini-PersonalProject-SpringBoot-H2/README.md

-# Program appearance in images directory
+# Program shape in images directory

 ## Simple project to learn springboot.